GraphPrompt: Graph-Based Prompt Templates for Biomedical Synonym Prediction: Introduction

 \section{Introduction}

 Mining biomedical text data, such as scientific literature and clinical notes, to generate hypotheses and validate discovery has led to many impactful clinical applications \citep{ zhao2021recent,lever2019cancermine}.
-One fundamental problem in biomedical text mining is entity normalization, which aims to map a phrase to a concept in the controlled vocabulary \citep{sung2020biomedical}.
-Accurate entity normalization enables us to summarize and compare biomedical insights across studies and obtain a holistic view of biomedical knowledge.
-Current approaches \citep{wright2019normco,ji2020bert,sung2020biomedical} to biomedical entity normalization often focus on normalizing more standardized entities such as diseases \citep{dougan2014ncbi,li2016biocreative}, drugs \citep{kuhn2007stitch,pradhan2013task}, genes \citep{szklarczyk2016string} and adverse drug reactions \citep{roberts2017overview}.
+One fundamental problem in biomedical text mining is entity synonym prediction, which aims to map a phrase to a concept in the controlled vocabulary \citep{sung2020biomedical}.
+Accurate entity synonym prediction enables us to summarize and compare biomedical insights across studies and obtain a holistic view of biomedical knowledge.
+Current approaches \citep{wright2019normco,ji2020bert,sung2020biomedical} to biomedical synonym prediction often focus on more standardized entities such as diseases \citep{dougan2014ncbi,li2016biocreative}, drugs \citep{kuhn2007stitch,pradhan2013task}, genes \citep{szklarczyk2016string} and adverse drug reactions \citep{roberts2017overview}.
 Despite their encouraging performance, these approaches have not yet been applied to the more ambiguous entities, such as processes, pathways, cellular components, and functions \citep{smith2007obo}, which lie at the center of life sciences.
-As scientists rely on these entities to describe disease and drug mechanisms \citep{yu2016translation}, the inconsistent terminology used across different labs inevitably hampers the scientific communication and collaboration, necessitating the normalization of these entities.
+As scientists rely on these entities to describe disease and drug mechanisms \citep{yu2016translation}, the inconsistent terminology used across different labs inevitably hampers the scientific communication and collaboration, necessitating the synonym prediction of these entities.